pennhanlee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :star: **Important Details:**

-   * Sets goal for the book at the specified `INDEX`.
+   * Sets a goal for the book at the specified `INDEX`.
    * The `INDEX` refers to the index number shown in the displayed book list.
    * The `INDEX` **must be a positive number** 1, 2, 3, …
    * If you add a goal to a book with an existing goal, the newly added goal will replace it.
-   * You can only set dates that have not passed
+   * You can only set dates that have not passed.
-   * You can only set pages higher than your current bookmarked page, and lower or equal to the total number of pages of the book.
+   * You can only set pages more than your current bookmarked page and not beyond the total number of pages of the book.
-   * Your goal is displayed in yellow, green or red for in progress, completed or overdue.
+   * Your goal is displayed in yellow, green or red for in progress, completed or overdue respectively.

    Goal In Progress:
     ![goal_in_progress](images/GoalUi_InProgress.png)